 Governments have been “playing the role of insurer and investor of last resort” according to Sergio Rebelo (from point 2).
 He goes on to say that “public debt will balloon, creating financial challenges around the world.”

 In Canada alone, the Canada Emergency Response Benefit (CERB) and Canada Emergency Student Benefit (CESB), Canada Emergency Business Account loans, and small business emergency wage subsidies are the greatest expenses.
-These expenses are being incurred during a time tax revenues are staggeringly low due to not being able to collect income tax from unemployed citizens.
+These expenses are being incurred during a time tax revenues are staggeringly low due to lower income tax collection from unemployed citizens.

 According to Trevor Tombe, associate professor of economics at the University of Calgary, one way we can pay our pandemic response debts is through a COVID-19 Debt Repayment Fund.
 This fund would collect special taxes similar to how Canadians pay GST or HST on purchases.
 Many Canadians will question if a tax like this would ever be removed from government revenues, long after pandemic response debt has been paid.
 Tombe admits that an idea like this needs to be investigated more.